nmendels2205/resource-management-workshop/02-multi-tenant-resource-management/README.md

 # ScaleSurfers Troubleshooting Lab

 Welcome to the ScaleSurfers Troubleshooting Lab!
 In this exercise, you will troubleshoot and fix several applications that are not able to run properly.
-Each application is located in its respective folder, numbered **silentrunner**, **horizonhopper**, **zerohero**, and **cloudchaser**.
+Each application is located in its respective folder **silentrunner**, **horizonhopper**, **zerohero**, and **cloudchaser**.
 Your objective is to identify and resolve the issues in each application, ensuring they are running correctly.
 The applications should be fixed in the order of the folders.

 ## Objective